cakephp/docs/en/appendices/4-0-migration-guide.rst

 Deprecated Features Removed
 ===========================

-All methods, properties and functionality that was emitting deprecation warnings as of 3.6 have been removed.
+All methods, properties and functionality that were emitting deprecation warnings as of 3.6 have been removed.

 Authentication functionality has been split into standalone plugins